 As a result of our extensive training, every Oral and Maxillofacial Surgeon is well-prepared to appropriately administer local anesthesia, all forms of sedation and general anesthesia.
 We are experienced in airway management, endotracheal intubation, establishing and maintaining intravenous lines, and managing complications and emergencies that may arise during the administration of anesthesia.
 All members of our team are Certified in Basic Life Support (BLS – First Aid) and each Surgeon and CRNA is also Certified in Advanced Cardiac Life Support (ACLS) and Pediatric Life Support (PALS).

-Before your surgery, we and our CRNA will review the type of anesthetic to be used, as well as the way you’re likely to feel during and after the operation.
+Before your surgery, our doctors and CRNAs will review the type of anesthetic to be used, as well as the way you’re likely to feel during and after the operation.
 This is the time to discuss any concerns you may have about any facet of the operation.
 Usually, patients describe their feelings during surgery as comfortable and surprisingly pleasant.
-After surgery, you may be prescribed a medication to make you as comfortable as possible when you get home.